• Skip to main content

 zucchini noodles and vegetables sauteing in skillet

-Serve the peanut sauced noodles heated, at room temp, or chilled.
-Garnish with green onions, chopped peanuts, chopped cilantro, and fresh lime wedges.
+Serve the sauced noodles slightly warm, at room temperature, or chilled.
+Garnish with green onions, chopped peanuts, chopped cilantro, fresh jalapeño, and fresh lime wedges.

 Pro tip: If you made the peanut sauce ahead and it's chilled, bring it to room temperature to soften it.
 This makes it easier to coat the noodles.